1978 North Country Trail (NCT) Thru-Hike

 If you're unfamiliar with the NCT, it stretches from New York to North Dakota, including 96 miles that run through our backyard here in the Allegheny National Forest.
 I've collected many moments with family and dear friends under the canopy on this trail over the years.
 It is, indeed, a very special place.

 It's such a young trail even today, I cannot imagine the adventure (and the gear!) in 1978.
 Well, I couldn't until Carolyn came along.
-She continues to post about their journey, and has given us permission to update this blog post weekly to include new stories she shares, for those that may not use social media.
+She has given us permission to update this blog post weekly to include new stories she shares, for those that may not use social media.
 Hope you enjoy it as much as we have.

 We hiked into the town of Canastota along the canal.
 By this point, the guys were complaining about not yet having had a day off from hiking, so they stayed in the town while Lou Ann and I hiked ahead.
 They thought this was an ideal solution since they could hike so much faster than the two of us.
 This way, they reasoned, we “wouldn’t hold them up.”